wballard/VariableSky/api.markdown

 |index|Change the element at this index|
 |value|Put this value into the array|

-### Event: mutate
+### Event: splice
-Event is fired when an array has been mutated on the server.
+Event is fired when an array has been in place mutated on the server.
 This will fire instead of `data` to avoid sending an entire array.
 Remember, if you call `save`, `data` will fire.
-If you call a mutator, you will get `mutate`.
+If you call a mutator, you will get `splice`.

 |Parameter|Notes|
 |---------|-----|